6 low-maintenance plants for the first-time gar...

 How much water do succulents need?

 - During the warmer parts of the year, they should be watered once a week.
 Rather than water in dribs and drabs, wait until the soil is completely dry, then give the plant a good drenching.
 Once you’ve done this, empty the saucer beneath the pot so that the roots don’t sit in excess water.

 - Succulents go into a dormant phase during winter and generally need water only once a month.

-- Succulents are best grown in porous, sandy soils that allow food, water and air to get to the roots – and allow water to drain through.
+- Succulents are best grown sandy, porous soil that allows food, water and air to get to the roots – and allows water to drain through.

 - Strictly speaking, succulents will survive without you feeding them, but providing nutrients with a low-nitrogen fertiliser will promote healthier, faster growth.
-Fertilise at half of the recommended rate and only once a year for indoor succulents.
+Fertilise indoor succulents at half of the recommended rate and only once a year.
 Outdoor succulents can be fed more often during their active growing period.